whyevenquestion1t/tiny-llm/book/src/week1-overview.md

 20GB of memory in week 1.
 If you do not have enough memory, you can consider using the smaller 0.5B model (we do not have infra to test it so you need to figure out things on your own unfortunately).

+The MLX version of the Qwen2-7B-Instruct model we downloaded in the setup is an int4 quantized version of the original bfloat16 model.

 ## What We will Cover

 * Attention, Multi-Head Attention, and Grouped/Multi Query Attention